ericmhart/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/UDA3XCM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Go to http://localhost/osticket/ to create a new ticket.
 Click on Open a New Ticket.
 Open a ticket under one of the users created.
-We will open multiple tickets.
 </p>
 <br />